Intentionally Defective Grantor Trust: What You Need to Know

 What Is a Grantor?

-The grantor is the person that creates and funds the trust.
+The grantor is the person who creates and funds the trust.
 They are the benefactor, meaning they are responsible for the income tax on the assets while they’re alive.
 Grantors can have different levels of control depending on the type of trust.
-But the grantor usually has great control over a revocable trust and can add or remove assets based on their decisions.
+However, the grantor usually has great control over a revocable trust and can add or remove assets based on their decisions.

 If a grantor needs to access the IDGT, it will depend on the restrictions they set in place when they created the IDGT.
 For example, irrevocable trusts are primarily for when the benefactor is close to death, as this means the trust will be in place when they are no longer around.